ytdl-org/youtube-dl/README.md

 ### I get HTTP error 402 when trying to download a video.
 What's this?

 Apparently YouTube requires you to pass a CAPTCHA test if you download too much.
-We're [considering to provide a way to let you solve the CAPTCHA](https://github.com/rg3/youtube-dl/issues/154), but at the moment, your best course of action is pointing a webbrowser to the youtube URL, solving the CAPTCHA, and restart youtube-dl.
+We're [considering to provide a way to let you solve the CAPTCHA](https://github.com/rg3/youtube-dl/issues/154), but at the moment, your best course of action is pointing a web browser to the youtube URL, solving the CAPTCHA, and restart youtube-dl.

 ### Do I need any other programs?